 Preventing serious diseases, or detecting them in the very earliest stages can help your pet to stay healthier longer.

-Taking your dog or cat to the vet regularly allows your Wolfe Animal Hospital veterinarians to keep track of your pet's overall health, and look for early signs of disease (when conditions are most treatable), and recommend the best preventive products for your four-legged companion.
+Taking your dog or cat to the vet regularly allows your Wolfe Animal Hospital veterinarians to keep track of your pet's overall health, look for early signs of disease (when conditions are most treatable), and recommend the best preventive products for your four-legged companion.

 Our veterinarians understand that bringing your dog or cat in for a routine checkup when they appear healthy can be expensive, but taking a proactive, preventive approach to your pet's care could save you money in the long run.